-Classroom (Type 110): A classroom is used primarily for regularly-scheduled instruction and is not tied to a specific subject or discipline by equipment in the room or configuration of the space (Texas Higher Education Coordinating Board [THECB], Reporting and Procedures Manual, Appendix F, Space Use Codes).

-Class Laboratory (Type 210): A class laboratory is used primarily by regularly-scheduled instruction that requires special purpose equipment for student participation, experimentation, observation, or practice in a field of study.
+- 1. Classroom (Type 110): A classroom is used primarily for regularly scheduled instruction and is not tied to a specific subject or discipline by equipment in the room or configuration of the space (Texas Higher Education Coordinating Board [THECB], Reporting and Procedures Manual, Appendix F, Space Use Codes). - 2.
+Class Laboratory (Type 210): A class laboratory is used primarily by regularly scheduled instruction that requires special purpose equipment for student participation, experimentation, observation, or practice in a field of study.
 Class laboratories may be referred to as teaching laboratories, instructional shops, computer laboratories, drafting rooms, band rooms, choral rooms, or group studios.
-Laboratories that serve as individual or independent study rooms are not included (THECB, Reporting and Procedures Manual, Appendix F, Space Use Codes).
+Laboratories that serve as individual or independent study rooms are not included.
 All traditionally delivered instruction must take place in Type 110 and 210 rooms.
-Requests to schedule classes in other room types must be accompanied by a justification and forwarded to the #Associate #Provost.
+Requests to schedule classes in other room types must be accompanied by a justification and forwarded to the Associate Provost.
 Teaching space is assigned based on student demand, academic requirements, and efficient utilization of the room.

 Academic Scheduling: Academic scheduling is managed to maximize students' ability to make timely progress toward their degree.
 The academic schedule determines how efficiently E&G space is used.
-Space utilization efficiency (SUE) data is used in calculations that determine the university's state allocation of operations and maintenance funding for existing buildings and is factored into new construction requests associated with tuition revenue bonds capital construction assistance projects.
+Space utilization efficiency (SUE) data is used in calculations that determine the university's state allocation of operations and maintenance funding for existing buildings and is factored into new construction requests associated with capital construction assistance projects.